SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 If you are looking for recommendations that consider your retirement goals, income level, investment horizon, and risk profile, it is important to understand whether the service being offered falls within the scope of research analysis or personalised investment advice.

-Can a SEBI Research Analyst Give Trades Without Stop Loss?
+Should a SEBI Research Analyst Recommendation Come Without a Stop Loss?

 Technically, there is no regulation that requires every research recommendation to contain a stop loss.